Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

 For queries on Excel-sheets and MS Access, the Microsoft ACE/JET-engine with interface AOD is used.
 This engine has limits, but has also the advantage of the PIVOT-table functionality by using the keyword `TRANSFORM` as is used in the example.
 The limits are:

-- CASE and nested IFF statements can have maximal 15 levels (otherwise the SQL-engine gives an error: "SQL query too complex").
+- SWITCH and nested IFF statements can have maximal 15 levels (otherwise the SQL-engine gives an error: "SQL query too complex").
 - Comments inside SQL queries are not allowed
 - A query cannot conists of several sequential SELECT statements, separated by a semicolon, as would be possible in other DB engines
 - The SQL syntax and table headers ar case-insensitive